Find a little sparkle this holiday season!

-Growing up, many of us had *that* neighbor—the one with the Santa hanging from the gutter, reindeer on the roof, and a light display so brilliant you had to shield your eyes as you walked by.
-Guys, Portland is like one big *that* neighbor.
-There are literally millions upon million of lights collectively decorating these venues.
+Growing up, many of us had that neighbor—the one with the Santa hanging from the gutter, reindeer on the roof, and a light display so brilliant you had to shield your eyes as you walked by.
+Y’all, Portland is like one big that neighbor.
+There are literally millions upon millions of lights collectively decorating these venues.
 They are spectacular, at times oddly peaceful, and filled with kid-friendly activities, too.
 So put on an extra sweater, grab a mug of hot chocolate, and let’s see some lights!

-Note for 2020: We are updating this list as we receive the latest information.
-Be sure to confirm all information with the organizers as there may be updates at any time, as well as changes to events for social distancing and safety.
+As always, be sure to confirm all information with the organizers as there may be updates at any time, as well as changes to events for social distancing and safety.

-When: November 22 to January 10, closed December 25.
+When: November 23-January 5, closed December 25.

-Oregon Zoo members receive discounted admission (25% off) throughout ZooLights.
+Oregon Zoo members receive discounted admission (20% off) throughout ZooLights.

-Where: 4001 SW Canyon Road, Portland
+Where: 4001 SW Canyon Road, Portland.

-Where: Portland International Raceway, 1940 N Victory Boulevard, Portland
+Where: Portland International Raceway, 1940 N Victory Boulevard, Portland.

 The Christmas Ship Parade started in 1954 with one lone sailboat.
 Today, The Christmas Ship Fleet averages about 55 to 60 boats between the Columbia and Willamette River fleets, with brightly lit displays that can be seen from bank to bank on each river.
 They are anticipating some changes for social distancing and crowd management, so check their website or Facebook page for updated information before you head out.
+Free.

-When: Parade starts between 5 pm and 7 pm nightly, December 4 through December 22 (They do have some nights off, so check the Columbia and Willamette River schedules.
+When: Parade starts between 5 pm and 7 pm nightly, December 2-21.
+They do have some nights off, so check the Columbia and Willamette River schedules.

 Clackamas County Winter Fair

-Where: Clackamas County Fairgrounds,694 NE 4th Avenue, Canby
+Where: Clackamas County Fairgrounds,694 NE 4th Avenue, Canby.

-Beaverton Winter Lights
+Beaverton Winter Lights – FREE

-When: December 4-January 3
+When: December 3-January 5.

-Drive-By Christmas on the Campground
+Drive-By Christmas on the Campground – FREE

 Drive by or take a stroll past the campground on Duke Street to enjoy thousands of lights, a life-size nativity, and the tallest decorated Christmas tree in Southeast Portland.